antoineboquet/greek-conversion/docs/presets.md

 **Known limitations:**

 - The Perseus subset covers letters, accents, breathings, diaeresis, and iota subscript; TLG markup escapes are outside its scope.
-- The lowercase policy does not retain Greek letter case; convertDetailed() reports the resulting case changes.
 - Additional characters accepted by the engine are not thereby part of the Perseus subset.

 ### `sbl-academic` — SBL — Academic style